 This is more of a path than a forest, but that doesn’t make it any less beautiful.
 Made from hundreds of real kimonos, the Kimono Forest showcases the changes in kimono styles throughout the years and seasons.
 Many of the kimono on display were inspired by former geisha and meiko, as well as ordinary citizens of Kyoto.

 Located: Near the Bamboo Grove & Tenryuji Temple

 This gorgeous shrine is a beautiful example of Japan’s Shinto belief system.
 Built into its surroundings, this temple is truly one with nature.
 This shrine’s original purpose was to purify shrine maidens and shrine priestesses before they were stationed at Ice Shrine.
 This shrine is mentioned in the famous story The Tale of Genji.

 Tenryuji Temple & Gardens

 Address: 68 Sagatenryuji Susukinobabacho, Ukyo Ward, Kyoto, 616-8385, Japan

-The city surrounding the bamboo grove is a splendid place to explore Japanese culture, try local specialties like the neighborhoods take on Udon and Matcha desserts, rent kimono for the day, or find unique souvenirs.
-Budget a few extra hours to wander the city and explore what it has to offer after visiting the rest of the sights in the outskirts of Kyoto.
+The city surrounding the bamboo grove is a splendid place to explore Japanese culture, try local specialties like the neighborhood take on Udon and Matcha desserts, rent a kimono for the day, or find unique souvenirs.
+Budget a few extra hours to wander the city and explore what it has to offer after visiting the rest of the sights on the outskirts of Kyoto.